f33dy0urhe4d/contiki-testing/README.md

 -->orginal net/ rpl implementation

 -->**to-do list:**
--define the attribute "*temperature*" to favourite nodes with the greatest attribute in the parent selection -define the attribute "*residual energy*" to favourite nodes with the greatest attribute in the parent selection -define a parameter that specifies how long a certain metric has to be active
+-define the attribute *temperature* to favourite nodes with the greatest attribute in the parent selection -define the attribute *residual energy* to favourite nodes with the greatest attribute in the parent selection -define a parameter that specifies how long a certain metric has to be active